 He also has experience of defending HSE prosecutions.
 He has advised on HSE investigations and proposed fines, and acts for defendants at sentencing hearings.

-Recent concluded instructions include:
+Recent concluded instructions in inquests include acting for:

 Industrial disease and personal injury